AI Search Optimization: The Complete Guide to Getting Cited (2026)

 Original research earns 4.1x more AI citations than content that summarizes or references other people's data.
 When your page says "According to HubSpot, 64% of marketers invest in SEO," ChatGPT cites HubSpot — not you.
 When your page says "In our analysis of 500 SaaS websites, we found that pages with FAQ schema were cited 2.3x more often by AI search engines," you own that citation.

 Action: Identify one piece of proprietary data you can publish — a customer survey, an internal benchmark, an analysis of your industry.
-Structure it with clear methodology and specific findings.
+Structure it with clear methodology, named sample size, and specific findings.
+One original-data piece typically outperforms ten derivative posts for AI citation purposes.

 Gets ignored: "Many companies have seen improved results from AI search optimization."